DiegoOpenheimer/go/stress-test/README.md

 ## Installation

-Clone the repository and build the application:
+Clone the repository and build the application

 ## Usage